GoogleCloudPlatform/community/tutorials/datacatalog-tag-history/index.md

 ---
-title: Create a Data Catalog tag history in BigQuery using Cloud Logging and Dataflow
+title: Create a Data Catalog Tag history in BigQuery using Cloud Logging and Dataflow
 description: Learn how to create a historical record of metadata in real time by capturing logs and processing them with Pub/Sub and Dataflow.
 author: anantdamle
 tags: Data Catalog, BigQuery, PubSub, Dataflow